deepghuge/deepghuge.github.io/_pages/about.md

 🌞 I am presently doing my Master's thesis on characterizing Coronal Mass Ejection (CME) Sheaths under the supervision of Prof. Prasad Subramanian (IISER Pune).

-📑My research interest involves analyzing heliophysical data to unveil underlying physical phenomena.
+📑 My research interest involves analyzing heliophysical data to unveil underlying physical phenomena.
 Additionally, exploring their impact on Earth's geophysical systems.

+🧑‍💻 As a fervent technophile, I also possess proficiency to a degree in web automation and web development.
+I like to talk about the specific problems that I was able to solve through them, make sure to check out my blogs!